yumauri/effector-storage/README.md

 Stores, persisted in `localStorage`, are automatically synced between two (or more) windows/tabs.
 Also, they are synced between instances, so if you will persist two stores with the same key — each store will receive updates from another one.

-ℹ️ If you need just basic bare minimum functionality, you can take a look at [`effector-localstorage`](https://github.com/ilyalesik/effector-localstorage) library.
-It has similar API, it much simpler and tinier.
+ℹ️ If you need just basic bare-minimum functionality, you can take a look at [`effector-localstorage`](https://github.com/ilyalesik/effector-localstorage) library.
+It has a similar API, and it is much simpler and smaller.

 ### with `sessionStorage`